Message from the Director

 Third, is our PhD in International Conflict Management.
 The program was launched in 2010 as KSU’s first PhD program and the only one of its kind in the Southeast.
 It is a full-time, interdisciplinary, in-residence degree designed to meet the global demand for scholar-practitioners.
 Approximately half of our PhD students are from outside the United States.
 Our graduates are working in universities, governments, and Non-Governmental Organizations around the globe.

-The core strength of our school is our faculty members.
+The core strength of our School is our faculty members.
 Faculty are engaged in real-world problems, from supporting the work of the Georgia Commission on Dispute Resolution, training professionals in courts, assisting businesses with generational succession, contributing to programs of non-profits, supporting governments in policy design, and conducting research and program evaluation on critical global problems.
-In addition, two of our faculty members are senior editors of leading journals in the field.
+In addition, three of our faculty members are senior editors of leading journals in the field.
 One is Editor-in-Chief of Conflict Resolution Quarterly.
-The other is Executive Editor of the Journal of Peacebuilding & Development.
+Another is Executive Editor of the Journal of Peacebuilding & Development.
+A third is Editor of Economic Anthropology.

 We draw from the symbolism of working in the shadow of a mountain that hosted a bloody battle during the U.S. Civil War.
 Roughly 3,000 Union and 1,000 Confederate soldiers died on Kennesaw Mountain in June of 1864.
 Subsequently, after the war, during reconstruction and thereafter, the greater Atlanta area emerged as an international center of civil rights, commerce, and migration.
 This historical sequence of war, reconstruction, and international leadership serves as a symbolic and practical foundation for research, teaching and service to inform the human struggle to address differences without resorting to violence.